huntforhomesaz/cleanout2closing-site/content/pages/service-cleanout-and-vendor-coordination.md

 I keep vendor scopes tethered to your real goals instead of chasing perfection.

-### Step 6 â€“ Move from â€œproject modeâ€ to â€œready to listâ€
+### Step 6 — Move from "project mode" to "ready to list"

 When cleanout and vendor work are complete: